 Section 2: Animal Behavior

-Animal behavior is characterized by the way an organism interacts with other organisms and its environment.
+Animal behavior is characterized by how an organism interacts with other organisms and its environment.
 Examples of animal behavior are how a bee gathers pollen or how a beaver builds a dam.
 A stimulus is anything in an environment that causes a response or reaction to the environment.
 When an animal responds to a stimulus, all of the body systems work together and form a response.
 Animals sense stimuli using one or more of their five senses: sight, smell, touch, taste, and sound.
-Some common stimuli are food, predators, or a potential mate.
+Some standard stimuli are food, predators, or a potential mate.

 Animals communicate in other ways as well.
 Some use light to attract prey or scare predators away.
 Bats, dolphins, and shrew use sound, or echolocation, to see in the dark.
 Some use chemical communication or pheromones to communicate by leaving their scent.
 This lets other animals know to stay away.
 These scents can also be used as a way to attract a mate.

 Cyclic behavior is behavior that occurs in cycles or repeating patterns.
 Hibernation and migration are examples of cyclic behaviors.
 Birds will make long journeys between where they feed and where they mate.
-Bears hibernate, spending winters underground waiting for the thaw of spring.
+Bears hibernate, spending winters underground, waiting for the thaw of spring.

 - Describe characteristics of innate behaviors.